help-me-mom/ng-mocks/README.md

 - `ngMocks.guts( TestingDeclaration, ItsModule )`
 - `ngMocks.guts( [Thing1, Thing2], [ToMock1, ToMock2], [Skip1, Skip2] )`

-The first parameter can be a declaration or an array of them we want to test.
+The first parameter can be a declaration or an array of them which we want to test.
-The second parameter can be a declaration or an array of them we want to mock.
+The second parameter can be a declaration or an array of them out of which we want to create mocks.
-The third parameter can be a declaration or an array of them we want to exclude.
+The third parameter can be a declaration or an array of them which we want to exclude.
 They support: Modules, Components, Directives, Pipes, Services and tokens.

-If there is a module in the second parameter, then its guts will be mocked excluding things from the first parameter.
+If there is a module in the second parameter, then its guts will be replaced with their mock copies excluding things from the first parameter.
 Any parameter might be `null` if we need to skip it.

 ```typescript